Dola Kabarry

-Some of his popular songs by 2003 were "Iwacho Awacha", "Adundo Mum", "Sella" and "Pamela Atoti" Other hits include "Dabed gi Pesa", "Isando Chunya" ,"Wololo","Nyar josakwa" both in early 2007 and "Maoni ya Raia".
+Some of his popular songs by 2003 were "Iwacho Awacha", "Adundo Mum", "Sella" and "Pamela Atoti" Other hits include "Dabed gi Pesa", "Isando Chunya", "Wololo", "Nyar josakwa" both in early 2007 and "Maoni ya Raia".

 In 2003, Kabarry was voted "singer of the year" by the Music Composers Association; the award was shared with Suzzana Owiyo.
 He won the "Western benga" category at the 2006 Kisima Music Awards and was nominated in 2007.
 His collaboration song with hip hop group Deux Vultures, "Adhiambo C" was also nominated for Kisima Award.
 Kabarry held a three-month in tour the USA in 2008 and released a new album, Wololo.

 His song "Change the World" is dedicated to US presidential candidate Barack Obama.
 Kabarry was born in Uhembo village in Alego, Siaya District and thus comes from the same area as Obama's father, Barack Obama, Sr.

 He has two wives (Angelina and Jane), three daughters and one son (as of 2008).
-Dola later married his third wife Consolata and they are blessed with two children.
+Dola later married his third wife Consolata and they have two children.